 Claims deadline: Claims must be made within 30 days of your return to Singapore.

 Claim reviews for DirectAsia on Google have been mixed—with some users praising they had a smooth claims process, but others ran into long-drawn claims processes that were eventually denied.
-Unfortunately, the more recent reviews have been negative.
 Check them out for yourself below.

 8. DirectAsia vs FWD travel insurance